Sachinkry/Sachinkry/README.md

 - exploring Defi & NFTs
 - learning blockchain development
 - looking to collaborate on web3 projects
-- How to reach me: hisachinkry@gmail.com or DM me at @SachinKry
+- How to reach me: hisachinkry@gmail.com or DM me on Twitter